Mandapeta: Education

-Organizations

-The town is home to one of Non-Governmental Organization Smiley Children Society.

 Transport

 Roadways

 Mandapeta is well connected with roads.
 The road that runs towards Alamuru connects the town at Jonnada with National Highway 16 that runs from Kolkata to Chennai.
 Buses that depart from Kakinada towards Vijayawada, Hyderabad, Bengaluru and other locations in South Coastal Andhra and Rayalaseema pass through Mandapeta.
 SH 102 connecting Dwarapudi and Yanam passes through Mandapeta connecting it to Tapeswaram, Draksharama and through Dwarapudi to Rajahmundry via SH 40.
 The roads connecting Mandapeta to Dulla (connects Rajahmundry), Kapileswarapuram and Jonnada were also among the existing state highways of Andhra Pradesh.

-Railways

-The nearest railway station to Mandapeta is at Dwarapudi which is 8 km away.
-Nearest major railway station is Rajahmundry railway station which is 25 km away.

-Waterways

-Mandapeta has no operational water transport system nearby.
-However, Small boats do use the canals and pass through the Tapeswaram Locks nearby occasionally.

-Airways

-The nearest airport to Mandapeta is Rajahmundry Airport which is 30 km away.